 "The aluminum blocks sweat ducts in order to reduce the amount of sweat reaching the skin's surface," he says.

 When you swipe this onto clean, dry skin, the aluminum salts mingle with sweat to plug sweat glands.
+And it can take a few hours before this starts to work.

 However, if you apply an antiperspirant right out of the shower — when you're still damp or a bit hot and sweaty from the water — the aluminum salts will mix with sweat before getting into the skin.
 That means the plug is created above the surface of the skin rather than getting into the sweat glands.
 And they'll just wash right off, Dr. Hollmig says.